-Mulberries are considered a “superfood” due to their high antioxidant content, mainly from resveratrol, and other phytonutrients.
+Mulberries are considered a “superfood” due to their high antioxidant content, mainly from resveratrol and other phytonutrients.

-Mulberries are a deliciously sweet fruit grown in Asia, Africa, and America (mostly in warmer parts).
-Mulberries come in several varieties, white, red, purple, and black- white mulberries seem to be the most popular of the varieties.
-If you’ve never tasted a mulberry before they’re incredibly sweet and have one of the most unique flavors.
+Mulberries are a deliciously sweet fruit grown in Asia, Africa, and America (mostly in warmer climates).
+Mulberries come in several varieties; white, red, purple, and black, where white mulberries seem to be the most popular.
+If you’ve never tasted a mulberry before, they’re incredibly sweet and have one of the most unique flavors.

 Nutrient Breakdown of Mulberries:

-*per 1 cup, 140g raw
+*Per 1 cup, 140g raw

-Iron | 14% DV
+- Iron | 14% DV

-Potassium | 8% DV
+- Potassium | 8% DV

-Magnesium | 6% DV
+- Magnesium | 6% DV

-Vitamin K | 14% DV
+- Vitamin K | 14% DV

-Vitamin E | 6% DV
+- Vitamin E | 6% DV

-Vitamin C | 85% DV
+- Vitamin C | 85% DV

 - Phytonutrients | resveratrol